SumiSastri/dev-blogs/docs/local-environment-setup/part5-tooling-checklist.md

 # Tooling a checklist

-Before you set up your local environment with global installs of useful packages that will support your development of software locally.
 This is a basic list please check the section Installfest for details on other package installation guides.

 ## Basic tools

-During the development process you need to check you Mac has the
+During the development process you need

 1. A code editor or IDE (integrated development environment) - Atom, Visual Studio Code, Sublime Text (See section on clean code for [a quick guide to code editors and IDEs](https://sumisastri.github.io/dev-blogs/clean-code/part2-code-editors-and-how-to-setup-eslint/)

-2. Version control - GitHub or Gitlab, BitBucket.

-Git which is a version control system should be preinstalled on both Mac and Windows.
+2. A version control system -  Git, the main version control system used by developers, should be preinstalled on both Mac and Windows.

 Run ```git --version```.

 For more details on [how GitHub works as a version control system](https://sumisastri.github.io/dev-blogs/version-control-systems/) and to set up a GitHub repo.

 3. For JavaScript developers - Node is a JavaScript environment that you will need if you are developing through the stack with JavaScript or TypeScript - in terminal type ```node --version``` to see if Node is pre-installed.

 - [Node version check](https://www.sitepoint.com/beginners-guide-node-package-manager/)
 - `which node` or  `node --version` for the version of node
 - `which npm` or  `npm --version` for the version of node package manager
-- Node and Node Version Manager

 > **Note:** if you have installed NodeJS previously, you will have to uninstall it first.
 Having node and npm already installed doesn't matter.